ryandeyo1129/travel-planner/README.md

 ## Description

-A dynamic webpage that uses api calls to retrieve the future weather for vacation hotspots
+A dynamic webpage that uses api calls to retrieve the future weather for multiple days for vacation hotspots

 ## Installation